 You can apply this to your personal, professional, academic, athletic and physical conditioning.
 They all require a journey through the beginner phases and a logical progression to the advanced mastery of certain skills.
 Every expert was a beginner once, and I guarantee you they failed and were defeated along their journey many, many times.
 What makes that person an expert is not their talent, but the fact that they never quit.

 Three Experts We All Know

 You may think these three men were blessed beyond measure with God-given talent and ability.
 I would agree they were, but hard work will beat talent every time.
 If you read the quotes below, you will see how these all-time greats focused not on the mastery of everything, but one thing: the basics because the basics are effective and are timeless.

-Bruce Lee said, "I do not fear the man who has practiced 10,000 kicks, but the man who has practiced 1 kick 10,000 times" That level of mastery is founded in nothing glorious, but hard, unsexy work.
+Bruce Lee said, "I do not fear the man who has practiced 10,000 kicks, but the man who has practiced one kick 10,000 times."
+That level of mastery is founded in nothing glorious but hard, unsexy work.

 What is Your Goal?